vaginessa/bootboot/README.md

 The protocol expects that a BOOTBOOT compliant loader iterates on a list of drivers until one returns a valid result.
 If all file system drivers returned {NULL,0}, the loader will brute-force scan for the first ELF64 / PE32+ image in the initrd.
-This feature is quite comfortable when you want to use your own file system but you don't have written an fs driver for it yet.
+This feature is quite comfortable when you want to use your own file system but you don't have written an fs driver for it yet, or when your "initrd" is a single, statically linked executable, like the Minix kernel.
 You just copy your initrd on the boot partition, and you're ready to rock and roll!

 The BOOTBOOT Protocol expects the file system drivers ([here](https://github.com/bztsrc/bootboot/blob/master/x86_64-efi/fs.h),